Live & (sort of) on the Loose!

 A Look at Venomous Reptiles of the Southwest

 This live animal presentation is offered by the staff of the Herpetology department.
-These 1-hour long programs take place daily except Thursdays and Fridays in our new Warden Oasis Theater at 12:15 p.m. except during other special events.
+These 1-hour long programs take place on Tuesdays, Wednesdays, Fridays and Sundays in our Warden Oasis Theater at 12:15 p.m. except during other special events.
 So, be sure to check the museum's daily event board to confirm that this exciting program will take place!

 Though the museum has a long history of public programs interpreting animals; this is the first time that live rattlesnakes have been incorporated into them.

 Each program presents two species which may include:

 - Diamond-backed rattlesnake,